dhruvip/de-end2end-project/README.md

 - DBT (for modelling and documenting)
 - AWS Redshift (as data warehouse)
 - Metabase for dashboarding
+- Postgres as application database

+## Project Flow
+- The application db is initialized with schema and initial data (refer init-scrips)
+- There are 3 airflow dags created:
+  - `generate_data_for_testing`: wich contains 2 tasks;
+    - `init_dw_schema`: it drops the existing `raw__` tables from the staging schema and creates them again
+    - `generate new orders`: It take the (static)data from application db i.e. customers, suppliers, company, products, country_codes, suppliers_products, company_products -> to generate the orders data i.e. will populate the orders, invoice and order_line_item tables.
+Along with orders data; this tasks also generate the dummy leads data and dummy web server logs
+  - `data_ingest_pipeline`: It takes and ingests the fresh generated data from application db, leads and server logs to the redshift staging
+  - `dbt_data_dag`: this dag runs the data modelling queries with dbt to populate the tables in reporting schema

 ## Architecture diagram
 The high level architecture of the pipeline is as below: